This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} c^{(V)}m\frac{dp}{dV}\left(\frac{V}{nR} + \frac{p}{nR}\frac{dV}{dp}\right) &= -p\Leftrightarrow \frac{c^{(V)}}{R_s}V\frac{dp}{dV} + \frac{c^{(V)}}{R_s}p = -p\nonumber\\ \Leftrightarrow V\frac{dp}{dV} &= -p\left(1 + \frac{R_s}{c^{(V)}}\right). \end{align} \]

-If you do the approach with a $\kappa > 0$
+Making the ansatz with some $\kappa > 0$

 \[ \begin{align} \frac{dp}{dV} = -\kappa p_0V_0^\kappa V^{-\kappa - 1} = -\kappa p_0\left(\frac{V_0}{V}\right)^\kappa \frac{1}{V} = -\kappa\frac{p}{V} \end{align} \]